wwt/git-foundations/sections/section_5.md

-# Clone Your GitHub Repository to Your Computer
+# Clone a GitHub Repository to Your Computer